Dan Rather: From Dallas CBS news director Eddie Barker

 In the aftermath of the Kennedy assassination while Rather was a Dallas reporter, he interviewed a minister, who said some local schoolchildren had cheered upon learning of the President's shooting.
 The Associated Press later confirmed the story.
 A teacher at the school backed up the Rather story, confirming that some students at the school had cheered at the principal's news about Kennedy.
-Eddie Barker, local Dallas-area news director for CBS, claimed that the children were merely happy about being sent home early, and he also claimed that they had not been given a reason for early school closure (Barker's children attended the school).
+Eddie Barker, local Dallas-area news director for CBS, said that the children were merely happy about being sent home early, and he also stated that they had not been given a reason for early school closure (Barker's children attended the school).
 Barker alleged that Rather had deliberately misrepresented the facts by indicating that the children were happy about the shooting.
 Barker attempted to fire Rather, but was overruled by the national CBS News management.

-Incidents and controversies
+Incidents

 1968 Democratic convention

 During live coverage of the 1968 Democratic National Convention, Rather attempted to interview a delegate from Georgia who appeared as though he was being forcibly removed by men without identification badges.

 As Rather approached the delegate to question the apparent strong-arm tactics of the Chicago political machine under Mayor Daley, he was punched in the stomach by one of the men, knocking him to the ground.
 "He lifted me right off the floor and put me away.
 I was down, the breath knocked out of me, as the whole group blew on by me ...
 In the CBS control room, they had switched the camera onto me just as I was slugged."
 Walter Cronkite, viewing the incident, added on-air, "I think we got a bunch of thugs here Dan!"